 - Not simplifying: Simplify the equation after cross-multiplying and distributing to make it easier to solve.

 - Ignoring units: Always include units in your final answer, especially in word problems.
-This helps ensure that your answer makes sense in the context of the problem.
+This helps make sure your answer makes sense in the context of the problem.

 - Not checking your answer: Substitute your solution back into the original proportion to verify that the ratios are equal.
 This is a crucial step for catching errors.